 To see how other brokerages scored in this category, check out J.D.
 Power’s charts.

 Brokerages favored by true DIY investors

 J.D.
 Power measured the satisfaction of true do-it-yourself investors based on seven factors.
-The three most important of these factors are firm interaction, account information and commissions and fees.
+As with the other category, the three most important of these factors are firm interaction, account information, and commissions and fees.

-Brokerages that serve true DIY investors earned overall satisfaction scores of 768, on average.
-Only three firms earned above-average scores, and only two of them scored 800 or higher.
+Brokerages that serve true DIY investors earned overall satisfaction scores of 786, on average.
 The three with the highest scores are:

 - Vanguard Group: 800